syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

 Syncfusion Blazor components supports JavaScript isolation where the needed scripts are loaded by the component itself when its rendered.
 So, you don't have to reference scripts externally in application.

-> Syncfusion recommends to reference scripts using [static web assets](https://blazor.syncfusion.com/documentation/common/adding-script-references#static-web-assets) or [CDN](https://blazor.syncfusion.com/documentation/common/adding-script-references#cdn-reference) for better loading performance of the blazor application.
+> Syncfusion recommends to reference scripts using [Static Web Assets](https://blazor.syncfusion.com/documentation/common/adding-script-references#static-web-assets) or [CDN](https://blazor.syncfusion.com/documentation/common/adding-script-references#cdn-reference) by disabling JavaScript isolation for better loading performance of the blazor application.

 ## Disable JavaScript isolation